Project STIM for OCD - Phase 3 Changing Brain Function Through Stimulation

 - Have a current diagnosis of clinically significant OCD.

-- Taking prescribed medications at stable doses for at least six weeks; or not currently taking any medication.
+- Taking prescribed medications at stable doses for at least four to six weeks; or not currently taking any medication.

 - If currently participating in ongoing psychotherapy, have completed at least three months of treatment before entering the study.